kshkrvea/ICL-theory-seminar/README.md

 Seminar talk for the LMU StaDS MSc course *[s26] Theoretical Foundations of Amortization and Meta-, and In-Context Learning*.

-PFNs turn Bayesian inference into a forward pass: a transformer is pre-trained on synthetic datasets drawn from a prior, and at inference it approximates the posterior predictive distribution in-context, with no gradient updates on the real data.
-The talk traces the idea from that construction through **TabPFN**, its **statistical foundations** (what the approximation actually converges to, and why *n* acts as a regulariser), the redesign in **TabPFN v2**, the scaling story of **TabICL**, the current tabular state of the art, and what PFNs give you *beyond* point predictions.

 ## ▶ [View the slides](https://kshkrvea.github.io/ICL-theory-seminar/)

-Hosted on GitHub Pages.
-Best in a desktop browser; needs an internet connection (reveal.js, KaTeX and three.js are loaded from CDNs).

 ## Using the slides